How Much Does It Cost To Open a Liquor Store?

 First, take a deep breath.

-You’ve just read an article that says in order to open a liquor store it’s going to cost $70,000 or more.
+You just read an article that says opening a liquor store will cost $70,000 or more.

 While that might be true, owning a liquor store can be a wise business decision for the following reasons: